Genetic Operators in Evolutionary Algorithms

 Figure 2.
 Mutating a program.
 Here, mutation occurs at node #5

 The main benefit of mutation is to periodically inject new genetic material (functions and terminals) that may no longer be present in the current population.
-The value of mutation in GP is arguable and many successful results have been obtained in its absence.
+The value of mutation in genetic programming (GP) is arguable and many successful results have been obtained in its absence.

-At first glance it may seem highly improbable, if not impossible, to apply genetic operators to a computer program with the expectation that the result will be syntactically correct or otherwise yield any sort of meaningful result.
-This problem is addressed by enforcing a property called "closure", which ensures that the value produced by evaluating any function or terminal can be provided as an argument to any other function.
-The closure property holds for our XOR problem above since all nodes consistently accept and return Boolean values.
-Some experimental work has been done to relinquish the need for closure through the use of a modified set of genetic operators that preserves type compatibility.
+At first glance, it may seem highly improbable, if not impossible, to apply genetic operators to a computer program with the expectation that the result will be syntactically correct or otherwise yield any sort of meaningful result.
+This problem is addressed by enforcing a property called "closure," which ensures that the value produced by evaluating any function or terminal can be provided as an argument to any other function.
+The closure property holds for our exclusive or (XOR) problem above since all nodes consistently accept and return Boolean values.
+Some experimental work has been done to relinquish the need for closure through a modified set of genetic operators that preserves type compatibility.

 Genetic Programming Example Algorithm